Tags

 Tightly roll the long side of the rectangle toward you, pinching the ends to seal.
 For detailed instructions on how to form a loaf, click here and scroll through the instructions.

 Once both loaves are formed and in their respective pans, spray a sheet of plastic wrap with cooking spray, and drape it over the top of the pans.
 Cover the plastic wrap with a clean towel, and allow the bread to rise in a warm place until they’ve doubled in bulk again–about an hour.
-Now would be an excellent time to preheat the oven to 375 degrees.
+Now would be an excellent time to preheat the oven to 375° F.

 Immediately remove loaves from the pans and allow to cool completely on a wire rack before slicing.

 This is the part where I came back to see if my bread has cooled so that I can slice it for a photograph, and this is what I found.
-I live in a house with 5 bread-hounds.
-Truly, I do.
-I had to hide the second loaf so that I could slice it for sandwiches, later on.
+I live in a house with 5 bread-hounds, truly, I do.
+I had to hide the second loaf so that I could slice it for sandwiches later on.

 Feel free to use that one.
 It’s going to be a classic.